 The questions at this stage should help you to solve a specific problem, learn more about your target demographic, or improve a program or process.

-Step 4 – Based on the results in step 3, it’s time to make decisions about what you might need to tweak.
+Based on the results in step 3, it’s time to make decisions about what you might need to tweak.
 Once you put changes in place, you should watch your data carefully to ensure you’re seeing the desired results.
-If not, your analysis may have been incorrect, or there may have been a missing factor that you didn’t catch, or you may not have let your test run long enough.
+If not, tweak a little more, there may have been a missing factor that you didn’t catch, or you may not have let your test run long enough.

-At this stage, you will most likely have additional questions, or new questions you’d like tested… and the process begins again!
+At this stage, you will most likely have additional questions, or new questions you’d like tested… and the process begins again for step 1.

 Data is a Necessary Evil